Chris-WebDev/chris-webdev.github.io/README.md

 # chris-webdev.github.io
-#Welcome to the CWT 2025 GitHub
+# Welcome to the CWT 2025 GitHub

-###Showcasing a modern flexbox design with a complex intercut framework controlling the UI and UX.
+### Showcasing a modern flexbox design with a complex intercut framework controlling the UI and UX.

-####The following application is design as such:
+#### The following application is designed as such:

 index.html
 about.html